Tolworth: History

 By 1908 things were changing: the population growth was accelerating due to the development of the brickfields and the construction of Tolworth Sewage Farm (which opened in 1891), both in Red Lion Lane (now Red Lion Road).
 With a proper sewerage system Tolworth was ready for development.
 St Matthew's Church had been built for a congregation of 800 and trams now ran from the Red Lion.

 In 1919 the Medical Officer of Health reported that Surbiton was a residential neighbourhood with no dominating factories or works.
-The only new feature of late, he said, is the springing up of a few "Motor Garages," each employing a few hands on the care and repair of cars.
-He advised that the Electric Light Works and a belated resuscitation of the Tolworth Brickfields represented the leading "Works" in Surbiton.
+The only new feature of late, he said, is the springing up of a few "motor garages," each employing a few hands on the care and repair of cars.
+He advised that the Electric Light Works and a belated resuscitation of the Tolworth Brickfields represented the leading "works" in Surbiton.
 The reference to the brickworks probably relates to it being owned by William Alen until his bankruptcy in 1881.
-The urban district council entered into an agreement with Callenders Cables & Construction (later to become British Insulated Callender's Cables) under which the company laid electrical supply cables around Surbiton.
+Surbiton Urban District Council entered into an agreement with Callenders Cables & Construction (later to become British Insulated Callender's Cables) under which the company laid electrical supply cables around Surbiton.
 In 1916 the council sold the Surbiton and District Electricity Co, based in Hollyfield Road, to Callenders.
-The opening of the Kingston by Pass (A3 road) in 1927 was a major catalyst for expansion which included six and a half miles of new residential roads, containing 2000 houses.
+The opening of the Kingston bypass (A3 road) in 1927 was a major catalyst for expansion which included 6.5 mile of new residential roads, containing 2,000 houses.
 This period also saw the construction of Tolworth Broadway, aligning with the Kingston Road, on the former Tolworth Lodge Farm.